PedroRdrigues/GeoMapper/README.md

 # GeoMapping

-Tratamento e convers‹o de dados em GeoJson ou .xlsx
+Data processing and conversion in GeoJson or .xlsx

 ## Getting Started